NaldoHoracio/naldohoracio/README.md

 </div>

 ## 💭 About Me
- I'm Master candidate in Informatics at the UFAL.
-I'm graduated in Computer Engineer (UFAL).
+ I'm Master in Informatics at the UFAL (2024) and graduated in Computer Engineer at the UFAL (2021).
 I have interesting for Artificial Intellinge and Software Engineering.
 I like learning new things and improving old ones

 #### "If one day I could see further, it's because I climbed on the shoulders of giants" (Isaac Newton)